 An Official Website of the Commonwealth of Kentucky

-Submerged pondweeds can be controlled through cutting and raking, dyes or fertilizers or barriers.
+Submerged pondweeds can be controlled through cutting and raking, dyes, fertilizers, or barriers.

 Information on Mechanical Treatment of Aquatic Vegetation

-Grass carp will consume submerged pondweeds and are good at controlling it.
+Grass carp will consume submerged pondweeds and are good at controlling them.

 Information on Biological Treatment of Aquatic Vegetation